submaps/zkh2osm/README.md

 # zkh2osm
-Script for parsing zkh information about buildings in Russian cities and comparing with OpenStreetMap data source.
+Script for parsing government services (zkh) information about buildings in Russian cities and comparing with OpenStreetMap data source.